juliangrtz/whoslila-german-localization/README.md

 Who's Lila? is a project developed solely by Garage Heathen, who designed and programmed the game, as well as composing the music for it.
 He often posted behind-the-scenes screenshots and photos about the game's development on his Twitter account.

+## Installation

+Copy the modded `sharedassets0.assets` file and the original `sharedassets0.assets.bak` file into the game's `WhosLila_Data` directory.
+The `WhosLila_Data` directory can be found by right-clicking the game in Steam and then selecting Manage > Browse local files.

 ## To do

 - Fix typos and remaining English text